Boeing CH-47 Chinook: MH-47G

 The MH-47G Special Operations Aviation (SOA) version is similar to the MH-47E, but features more sophisticated avionics including a digital Common Avionics Architecture System (CAAS).
 The CAAS is a common glass cockpit used by helicopters such as MH-60K/Ls and CH-53E/Ks.
 The MH-47G also incorporates all of the new sections of the CH-47F.

 The modernization program improves MH-47D and MH-47E Special Operations Chinooks to the MH-47G design specs.
 A total of 25 MH-47E and 11 MH-47D aircraft were upgraded by the end of 2003.
 The final MH-47G was delivered to the U.S. Army Special Operations Command (USASOC) on 10 February 2011.
 Modernization of MH-47D/Es to the MH-47G standard is due by 2015.
 On 1 September 2020, Boeing announced the delivery of the first MH-47G Block II to USASOC of an initial order of 24, with a stated ultimate requirement for 69.
 The MH-47G Block II includes all of the improvements from the CH-47F Block II, as well as inflight refueling capability, a comprehensive defensive aids suite and low-level/adverse weather piloting aids, such as forward-looking infrared and multi-mode/terrain-following radar.
 It is armed with two 7.62 mm M134 Miniguns and two M240 7.62 mm machine guns.

+MH-47G Chinooks over Washington D.C.

 The British MOD confirmed that while the U.S. does not export the model, the two countries were in discussion regarding the MH-47G as of 2017.
 On 19 October 2018, the Defense Security Cooperation Agency notified Congress of a possible sale of 16 H-47 Chinooks (Extended Range) to the UK.

 CH-47J

-CH-47J offloads a car for a display.

 The CH-47J is a medium-transport helicopter for the Japan Ground Self-Defense Force (JGSDF), and the Japan Air Self-Defense Force (JASDF).
 The differences between the CH-47J and the CH-47D are the engine, rotor brake and avionics, for use for general transportation, SAR and disaster activity like U.S. forces.
 The CH-47JA, introduced in 1993, is a long-range version of the CH-47J, fitted with an enlarged fuel tank, an AAQ-16 FLIR in a turret under the nose, and a partial glass cockpit.
 Both versions are built under license in Japan by Kawasaki Heavy Industries, who produced 61 aircraft by April 2001.

 The Japan Defense Agency ordered 54 aircraft of which 39 were for the JGSDF and 15 were for the JASDF.
 Boeing supplied flyable aircraft, to which Kawasaki added full avionics, interior, and final paint.
 The CH-47J model Chinook (N7425H) made its first flight in January 1986, and it was sent to Kawasaki in April.
 Boeing began delivering five CH-47J kits in September 1985 for assembly at Kawasaki.